-Having pioneered health and ﬁtness gyms in the United States, Jack was gratiﬁed that physical ﬁtness and nutrition have become a huge growth industry worldwide, because he believed that the emphasis on exercise and a healthful, natural diet creates stronger, smarter, and better people.
+Having pioneered health and ﬁtness gyms in the United States, Jack was gratiﬁed that physical ﬁtness and nutrition have become a huge growth industry worldwide.
+He believed that the emphasis on exercise and a healthful, natural diet creates stronger, smarter, and better people.
 “With healthier citizens,” he said, “we unburden society from sickness, and reduce the medical bills that are draining people’s savings and causing so much grief.”

 Even in his 90s, Jack was a living testimony to the value of regular exercise and a healthful lifestyle.
-He was for many years a vegan (no meat, dairy, or eggs), but in his later years, though he still ate no dairy products — “anything that comes from a cow, I don’t eat” — he occasionally ate egg whites (from truly free range chickens) and wild ﬁsh.
+He was, for many years, a vegan.
+But in his later years, though he still ate no dairy products — “anything that comes from a cow, I don’t eat.”
+He occasionally ate egg whites (from truly free range chickens) and wild ﬁsh.
 Mostly, he ate organic raw fruits and vegetables.
 And he took vitamins.